-Students and staff at Stockholm University can order books, articles and other media resources which are not already available in the library.
+Students and staff at Stockholm University can make a purchase suggestion for books, articles and other media resources which are not already available in the library.

 The library buys or borrows requested books and articles, provided they are relevant for current studies or research at Stockholm University.
-The library decides from case to case whether the ordered material should be purchased or borrowed.
+The library decides from case to case whether the ordered material should be purchased or borrowed by interlibrary loan.

 Generally, the library buys resources published in recent years, while older material is borrowed.